rsnikhil/Experimental_RISCV_Feature_Model/README.md

 In this repo you will find:

-- `src/RIFFL_Decls.py` (Python source file): a specification of all possible features and their constraints (allowed values, preconditions, dependence on other features, etc.).
-Please read the extensive comments in the file for how feature types are represented, and semantics, and peruse the feature types to see how preconditions, constraints and defaults are expressed.
+- `src/RIFFL_Decls.py` (Python source file): a
+    specification of all standard features, their defaults and their constraints (allowed values, preconditions, dependence on other features, etc.).

-    Note: currently contains many but not all features.
+    The notation is very declarative.
+Implementors may wish to add declarations for features specific to their
+    implementation/environment.

 - `Examples/` (directory): Several example input YAML files.